 - Neither party provides household services to the other

 The separated under one roof form is available for download at Services Australia’s site.
 Both partners must fill out this form either digitally or in writing.
-This form also helps Services Australia assess whether they will pay the applicant as a single person or as a member of a couple.
+This form also helps assess whether the concerned party will pay the applicant as a single person or as a member of a couple.
 Here are the basic contents of the form:

 This usually includes both the party’s basic information, such as: